crest-cassia/xsub/README.md

 This is a wrapper script to absorb the difference.
 This script is intended to be used by [OACIS](https://github.com/crest-cassia/oacis).

-Although only a few types of schedulers are currently supported, you can send an enhance request to us or you can just extend it by yourself.
+Although only a few types of schedulers are currently supported, you can extend it by yourself.

+In case you are not familiar with Ruby, try a Python implementation of xsub, [xsub_py](https://github.com/crest-cassia/xsub_py).

 ## Installation

 - Install Ruby 2.0.0 or later.
-  - If Ruby is already installed in your system, you do not have to worry about it.
-Try `ruby --version` to check the version of Ruby.
-  - If Ruby is not installed on your system, we recommend using [rbenv](https://github.com/sstephenson/rbenv) to install Ruby.

 - Clone this repository